MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-azure-migrate.md

 ## Verify migration

-1. In the Azure portal, go to your **Azure Stack HCI resource > Virtual machines**.
+1. In the Azure portal, go to your **Azure Stack HCI cluster resource > Virtual machines**.
 1. In the list of VMs in the right-pane, verify that the VMs that you migrated are present.

     :::image type="content" source="./media/migrate-azure-migrate/verify-migrated-virtual-machine-1.png" alt-text="Screenshot of Azure Stack HCI > Virtual machines in Azure portal." lightbox="./media/migrate-azure-migrate/verify-migrated-virtual-machine-1.png":::

 1. Select a VM to view its details.
-Verify that the VM:
+Verify that:
     1. The VM is running.
 The corresponding source VM in the Hyper-V server is turned off.
     1. The VM has the disk and network configuration as configured during replication.

     :::image type="content" source="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png" alt-text="Screenshot of migrated VM details in Azure portal." lightbox="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png":::

-1. Sign into the VM and verify that:
+1. Sign into the VM using Hyper-V VM connect.
+Verify that:
     1. The VM behaves as expected.
     1. Your applications work as expected.